SCIInstitute/UncertainSCI/docs/dev_docs/HowToTutorial.md

 ### Overview

 **This tutorial demonstrates how to use markdown to create new tutorials for UcertainSCI.
 It will walk through all the files needed and the basic structure needed expected for tutorials.
-Knowledge of Markdown, Github, Github pages, and Python will facilitate **
+Knowledge of Markdown, Github, Github pages, and Python will be useful.
+If you have questions, [please ask](https://github.com/SCIInstitute/UncertainSCI/discussions).**

 #### Software requirements
 ##### UncertainSCI
 To make a Tutorial for UncertainSCI, start with an up-to-date version of the code and documentation.
 Download the source code or clone the repository from [github](https://github.com/SCIInstitute/UncertainSCI.git).
 We suggest [creating a fork](#creating-your-uncertainsci-fork) of the repository so that you can track your changes and create pull requests to the UncertainSCI repository.
+UncertainSCI requirements are found [here](../specs.html)

 ##### Dependencies and Development Tools
 UncertainSCI uses Github Pages to host tutorial documentation.
 This platform converts markdown files to html for webview using Jekyll.
 Testing the new documentation may require building the web pages locally for viewing.
 Instructions for this process can be found on the [Github Help pages](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll).